-28 Sep Top 5 Hospitality Marketing Videos for 2016
+28 Sep Top 5 Hospitality Marketing Videos

 It’s not enough to show hero shots of your beautiful rooms and destination vistas.
 Here are our picks on some of the best video marketing within the hospitality industry to date.

 As the body of research on video marketing grows, it’s increasingly difficult to deny the appeal of the format, especially in hotel marketing.
 Even despite last week’s revelation that Facebook has been grossly distorting reports on the performance of video on its platform (now dubbed “Facebook’s Video Inflate-gate”), video remains a powerful vehicle for hospitality marketing.

 According to a Cisco study, 82 percent of all Internet traffic will come from video by 2020.
 Not only are web users watching more video, but they’re also taking action based on those videos – after watching a video, consumers are 85 percent more likely to make a purchase.
 With the introduction of 360-degree video (not to mention virtual reality), the opportunity to create an immersive preview of a destination is easier than ever – just look at Tourism Australia’s simple but seriously effective 360-degree video series.

 But – and this is a pretty massive “but” – pushing out a video to stay up with the Joneses in the hospitality industry isn’t as simple as showing off your pretty pool and lapping shores.
 Truly noteworthy, remarkable video marketing requires strong storyline concepting and a distribution strategy that’s as creative as the creative itself.
 We’ve combed through the good, the bad, and the ugly to show you that it is, in fact, possible to produce a hospitality marketing video that’s engaging, entertaining, and promotional.
 Drumroll, please…